 Compensation Method for a Robotic Surgical System

 With motion prediction by WFLC, the trend of a quasi-periodic respiratory motion, such as SPM, can be gained and compensated in the control loop of the surgical robot.
 Fig. 1 shows the whole process of the SPM compensation method proposed in this paper.
 The position and motion of the operation object is recorded by a tracking device.
-With a period observation, the prediction model of the SPM of the patient is calculated.
+After a short time observation (10 seconds in this paper), the prediction model of the SPM of the patient is calculated.
 The predicted SPM is used to compensate the original input operation commands, and then, the compensated motion commands are sent to the control system of the robot and drive the robot move with motion compensation.